druce/druce.github.io/_posts/2012-01-18-portfolio-optimization-and-efficient-frontiers-in-r.md

 **4. The Easy Way**

-There&#8217;s an easy way and a hard way.
+There’s an easy way and a hard way.
 For the easy way, we will use the code generously shared by [Systematic Investor](http://systematicinvestor.wordpress.com/).
-For the hard way, we&#8217;ll go through the same steps, but writing our own code (inspired by the [Systematic Investor Toolbox](http://systematicinvestor.wordpress.com/systematic-investor-toolbox/)).
+For the hard way, we’ll go through the same steps, but writing our own code (inspired by the [Systematic Investor Toolbox](http://systematicinvestor.wordpress.com/systematic-investor-toolbox/)).

 <div class="wp_codebox_msgheader">
   <span class="right"><sup><a href="http://www.ericbess.com/ericblog/2008/03/03/wp-codebox/#examples" target="_blank" title="WP-CodeBox HowTo?"><span style="color: #99cc00">?</span></a></sup></span><span class="left"><a href="javascript:;" onclick="javascript:showCodeTxt('p843code6'); return false;">View Code</a> RSPLUS</span>